 This is my personal website.
-So who is Mark Verber?
+So who am I?
 I am a husband, father, son, and brother to my family.
-I am a Christian who strives to embrace love, truth, justice, mercy, and humility which grows best in community.
+I am a person of faith who strives to embrace love, truth, justice, mercy, and humility which grows best in community.
 I invest time in our church.
 I think society can be best judged by how it treats those with the least power.
 I want to make a difference, and leave the world in better shape than how I found it.
 I am a systems thinker.
-I believe that the world is complex with many inter-connections which means that small changes can often make a huge impact.
-I am a systems thinker.
-I value the clarity that simplicity brings to design and life.
+I believe that the world is complex with many inter-connections which means that small changes can often make an outsized impact.
+I love how simplicity and beauty have a positive impact on design and life.

-I strive to live a healthy and fit lifestyle, I spending as much time as I can outdoors: bicycling, running, hiking, and backpacking.
+I strive to live a healthy and fit lifestyle which includes spending as much time as I can outdoors: bicycling, running, hiking, and backpacking.
 I am often driven by my curiosity and love learning.
-I enjoy traveling, reading, and am a bit of an audiophile.
+I enjoy traveling, reading, photography, and am a bit of an audiophile.

 I recently retired from high tech.
-I spent most of my career in what is called SRE or DevSecOps: an engineering approach to problems at the intersection of engineering, IT, security, program management, with a dash of research.
-When I started my career we simple called it systems programming.
+I spent most of my career in what is now called SRE or DevSecOps: an engineering approach to problems at the intersection of development, security and operations.
+When I started my career we called it systems programming.
 My teams build efficient, reliable, secure systems which didn’t require toil to maintain.
-I developed the architecture for several systems that had “good bones”, where the initial architecture is able to adapt to changing requirements while still providing relevant guidance.
-I build effective, reliable secure systems without generating excessive technical debt or placing a burden on the team that operates them.
-I am most proud of the team we built at Tellme, and the voice application service which I co-architected with Brad Porter.
-In less that a year we built a system which achieve 99.995% serviceability and continued to achieve this for >15 years guided by the same architecture while numerous technologies changed and traffic growing three orders of magnitude and the company cycled through several generations of staff.
+I developed the architecture for several systems that had “good bones”, where the initial design was able to adapt to changing requirements.
+I am most proud of the service I co-architected with Brad Porter at Tellme Networks.
+In less that a year we built a system which achieve 99.995% serviceability and continued to achieve this for >15 years.
+This architecture continued to guide Tellme through numerous technologies changes while the traffic grew three orders of magnitude and the company cycled through several generations of staff.

 This website which was started in 1990 and continued to be hand edited HTML until 2018 when I decided to modernize by converting to WordPress.
-Some of my “new” posts are really old content that is finally being updated.
-I sometimes tweet things I find interesting but I won’t support Elon’s version of Twitter.
+Many of my “new” posts are really old content that is finally being updated.
+I used to tweet things I find interesting but I won’t support Elon’s version of Twitter.